rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ·  Before printing, carefully stir the resin for 1 - 2 minutes with a soft silicone spatula, be careful not to scratch the FEP screen.

-·  Do not leave the build plate hanging with uncured resin.
+·  Do not leave the build-plate hanging with uncured resin.
 Take it out and clean with IPA - leave it out until you are ready to print.
 This will lessen the weight on the single lead screw prevent deformation and potential Z wobble.

 **Can I put excess resin that didn't get used during a print back into the original bottle?**